chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   -  `border-box`: Do not include `padding` and `border` to determine total horizontal or vertical dimensions, because these two properties are already included in the width and height.
 The `width` and `height` includes **content**, padding, and border.

 2. Calculate minimum dimension of container element and add it to the child element's dimensions.

+   Is there an explicit `height` and `width` set for the container element?

+- First consider the `display` property of the container element

+  - `block` element:`width`, `height`, `padding`, `border`, `margin`

+  - `inline-block` element: `width`, `height`, `padding`, `border`, `margin`

+  - `inline` element: Browser ignores `width`, `height`, top and bottom `margin` specified in CSS, so we can't calculate the space this child element would take unless we know the **actual width and height** of the **content area**.
+The content area and the actual width and height is determined by the browser.

+    Keep in mind that top and bottom borders and padding may extend beyond the boundaries of the content area, so if there is content above or below the child element, it will overlap.

+- Then consider `box-sizing` of the container element.

+- If there is no explicit `width` or `height` set for the container element, then ignore `box-sizing` property for the container element.
+The container element will expand to accommodate the child element, so simply add up the borders or padding to the child element's dimensions to determine the container's minimum dimensions.
-   - ???
-Note that `box-sizing` only plays a part when you specify the width and height of the element.
-If you don't specify a width and height, then your browser computes the width and height it needs from the elements it contains.
-This width and height are not affected by the `box-sizing` property of the container element. ???
+  - Note that `box-sizing` property for the container element only plays a part when you explicitly specify the width and height of the container element.
+If you don't specify a width and height, then the browser computes the width and height for the container from the child elements, and this width and height are not affected by the `box-sizing` property of the container element.
+  - When no explicit height and width are set to `div` there is no difference between `content-box` and `border-box`.
+It seems that the size of the child element contained within the container element is not treated as an explicit height and width for the container, and is therefore does not alter the container element's total height and width, regardless of whether its set to `border-box` or `content-box`.

-- Use `box-sizing` property of container element.
+- Is there an explicit `height` and `width` set for the container element?
+If yes, then use `box-sizing` property of container element.

-  - If `border-box` is used, we must add the container padding and border with child element dimensions.
-This because for `border-box` sizing, the `width` and `height` includes the padding and border.
+  - If `border-box` is used, then total `width` and `height` of the container is exactly the specified width and height, which includes the border or paddings of the container.
+The content box shrinks to accommodate for the extra width from the border or padding.

-  - If `content-box` is used, we do not include the *container* element's padding or border, just the *child* element's dimensions.
-This is because we are calculating for the minimum dimension, so the minimum  `width` and `height` of the container is equal to the child element's width.
+  - If `content-box` If `border-box` is used, then total `width` and `height` of the container includes the explicitly set `width` and `height` as well as any border or paddings.

 ## container element interactions